hacdias/hacdias.com/content/more/index.md

 noWebmentions: true
 ---

-This website contains more things than it looks at first glance.
-This page contains a list of every page that I deem important that is not on the main navigation.
-However, it does not show everything.
-Some things are up for you to <span id='trigger'>discover</span>!
+This website contains more than it looks at first glance.
+Here you can find a list of every page I deem reasonably important, or interesting, that is not accounted for in the main navigation.
+Not everything is listed here and they are up for you to <span id='trigger'>discover</span>!

 <!--more-->